VMware stand-alone inventory agent for FlexNet Manager Suite

 - An account with read access to the VMware SDK URL is required on each target vCenter or ESX host.

 The stand-alone VMware inventory agent is shipped as a zip archive.
-Follow these steps to deploy the agent:
+To deploy the agent:

-- Create a folder (for example, VMwareInventory) on the Windows desktop or any other location.
+A. Create a folder (for example, VMwareInventory) on the Windows desktop or your preferred location.

-- Extract the contents of the Flexera-supplied stand-alone inventory agent file FNMS-VMware-Scanner.zip into this folder.
+B. Extract the contents of the Flexera-supplied stand-alone inventory agent file FNMS-VMware-Scanner.zip into this folder (see zip file attached).

 To enable the stand-alone VMware inventory agent to collect inventory from target VMware servers, register every target VMware server with the agent, and record the VMware server name in the esxquery.ini file.
 Follow these steps to configure the agent: